usethis-python/usethis-python/doc/philosophy/introspection.md

 - Created a tests folder.
 - Added a trivial test module `test_nothing.py`.
 - Add a trivial test `test_pass` to the test module.
-- Add step to CI to install pytest
-- Add step to CI to install pytest-md and pytest-emoji (used by Action).
+- Add pytest, pytest-md and pytest-emoji as dev deependencies.
 - Confirm pytest is working with `pytest tests` in the CLI.
 - Add <https://github.com/pavelzw/pytest-action> to set up pytest in CI, using the correct CLI args to pytest.